Tales of Hearts: Characters

 A boy with a strong curiosity for the world, Kor lives on an isolated island with his grandfather Sydan.
 Encountering Kohaku and Hisui and venturing beyond his town for the first time, his grandfather is killed by Incarose.
 His attempt to save Kohaku from an attack of despir unwittingly causes her Spiria to shatter, prompting Kor to join Hisui and Kohaku in an effort to restore her.
 By the end of the game he has developed romantic feelings for Kohaku.
 His name is Shing Meteoryte (シング・メテオライト, Shingu Meteoraito) in the original Japanese.
 His first name was based on the Japanese words "shin" (心) and "gu" (具), which was intended to mean that he "is armed with a heart."
-His surname was taken from the English word "meteorite".
-Kor is voiced by Tetsuya Kakihara.
+His surname was taken from the English word meteorite.